-In Switzerland, the term “pillar 2a” refers to the category of retirement savings represented by occupational pension funds.
+In Switzerland, the term pillar 2a denotes the category of retirement savings represented by occupational pension funds.

-Pillar 2a assets can be withdrawn ahead of the legal age for the purpose of purchasing real estate for use as a primary residence, when their holder becomes self-employed, or when their holder moves their residence outside of Switzerland permanently.
+Pillar 2a assets can be withdrawn ahead of the legal retirement age for the purpose of purchasing real estate for use as a primary residence.
+They can also be withdrawn when their holder moves their residence outside of Switzerland (and European Union member countries) permanently.

-When a previously-employed individual becomes self-employed or unemployed, their pillar 2a assets must be transferred from their occupational pension fund to one or two vested benefits accounts.
-When the individual becomes employed again, their vested benefits must be transferred to their new occupational pension fund.
+When a previously-employed individual becomes self-employed or unemployed, their pillar 2a assets must be transferred from their occupational pension fund to one or two vested benefits accounts or vested benefits life insurance policies.
+If they choose When the individual becomes employed again, their vested benefits must be transferred to their new occupational pension fund.